bculkin2442/dice-lang/dice-lang/lang-desc.md

 -> 30
 ```
 We also have let, for binding things in the context of an
 expression.
-However, let isn't quite working at the moment
+However, it is not as useful at the moment, because blocks don't exist yet.
 ## Arrays